ElectronicsTinkerer/HIEPA/SYNTAX.md

 * Arguments are optional but must be prepended with a `@`.
 If there are no arguments, then just don't put them in the definition.
 * Macro names must not have spaces
 * Macros cannot contain other macros
-* Macro expansion does support forward referenced macros
+* Macro expansion does support forward referenced macros (CHECK THIS - TODO)
 * Macros support local labels.
 Any labels defined in a macro that start with `__` are considered to be local to the macro's expansion

 Want to use the assembler's internal macro stack?